Galicia (Spain): Economy

 Textiles, fishing, livestock, forestry, and car manufacturing are the most dynamic sectors of the Galician economy.

 The companies based in the province of Coruña generate 70% of the entrepreneurial output of Galicia.
 Arteixo, an industrial municipality in the A Coruña metropolitan area, is the headquarters of Inditex, the world's largest fashion retailer.
 Of their eight brands, Zara is the best-known; indeed, it is the best-known Spanish brand of any sort on an international basis.
-For 2007, Inditex had 9,435 million euros in sales for a net profit of 1,250 million euros.
+In 2022, Inditex reported €32.6 billion in sales and net income of €4.1 billion.
 The company president, Amancio Ortega, is the richest person in Spain and indeed Europe with a net worth of 45 billion euros.

 A major economic sector of Galicia is its fishing Industry; the main ports are A Coruña, Marín-Pontevedra, Vigo and Ferrol.
 Related to this fact, the European Fisheries Control Agency, which coordinates fishing controls in European Union waters, is based in Vigo.

 Galicia is a land of economic contrast.
 While the western coast, with its major population centers and its fishing and manufacturing industries, is prosperous and increasing in population, the rural hinterland—the provinces of Ourense and Lugo—is economically dependent on traditional agriculture, based on small landholdings called minifundios.
 However, the rise of tourism, sustainable forestry, and organic and traditional agriculture are bringing other possibilities to the Galician economy without compromising the preservation of the natural resources and the local culture.

 Traditionally, Galicia depended mainly on agriculture and fishing.
 Nonetheless, today the tertiary sector of the economy (the service sector) is the largest, with 582,000 workers out of a regional total of 1,072,000 (as of 2002).